smucclaw/documentation/docs/transpilers-logical-english.rst

     and it is not the case that
         person is citizen of any other country.

-(An exercise for the reader: what would the corresponding LE template look like?)
+(Exercise for the reader: what would the corresponding LE template(s) look like?)

 Doing arithmetic in L4, with LE as the target